CivicTechTO/tRacket-sensor/noisemeter-device/BUILD.md

 pio pkg exec -- espefuse.py --port /dev/ttyACM0 burn_key BLOCK4 hmac_key HMAC_UP
 ```

-# Operating Instructions:
+## Operation Overview:

-- Power on the device by connecting it to power.
-The device should start in Hotspot mode.
+* After initial programming or a factory reset, the device will enter Hotspot mode once it is powered on.
+This is indicated by a blinking LED.
-- Connect to device's wifi hotspot, which will be called "Noise Meter".
+* In Hotspot mode, you can connect to the device's "Noise meter" WiFi network to set it up.
 Password is "noisemeter".
-- Open a web browser and navigate to IP address 4.3.2.1 and fill out your Wifi network SSID and password.
-This will then bbe saved to the onboard flash, and should persist between restarts.
+* Once connected, a captive portal will bring you to a form to enter your WiFi credentials and email for registration.
+Your credentials will be encrypted and stored to the on-board flash memory.
-- The device should reset and begin attempting to connect to wifi.
-Use Serial monitor to confirm this.
+* After completing the form, the device will reboot and attempt to connect to your WiFi.
-- Once connected, the device will sync itself with a NTP time server and then begin taking readings.
+* Once connected, the device will sync itself with a NTP time server and then begin taking readings.
-- The device fills a buffer with integer readings from the microphone until it has enough to
+* The device takes 100-millisecond audio recordings and instantly converts them to decibel "loudness" values.
+Each recording is discarded as soon as it is processed.
-- Periodically (at a time interval determined by UPLOAD_INTERVAL_MS) the device will collate its data and upload it to the server, whereupon it will clear its cached data and begin taking readings again.
+* Over time, the decibel values are aggregated into minimum, average, and maximum values.
+Periodically, these values will be uploaded to the server at which point the device will clear its cached data and begin taking a new set of readings.
-- To clear your saved information, hold the Reset button (Pin 5 in this example) while you power on the device, or hold the Reset button and reset the device using the built-in reset button.
+* To factory reset the device and clear your saved credentials, hold the Reset button while you power on the device until the LED begins blinking.